-The Historic Collection started in 1932.
-The first Museum Kempenland Eindhoven, in the former city hall on the Rechtestraat was opened in 1937.
-This museum existed until 1939, after which the museum was located in a room of the Van Abbenmuseum until 1954.
+The Historische Collectie traces its origins back to 1932.
+The first Museum Kempenland Eindhoven, located in the former townhall on the Rechtestraat, was opened in 1937.
+The museum existed until 1939, after which the museum was given access to a hall in the Van Abbe museum.

-From 1954 until 1971 the museum was located in the Waaggebouw on the Paradijslaan, then in the former district court on the Stratumseind 32 until 1982.
-From 1983 until 2012 the museum was located in the Steentjeskerk.
-The collection of Kempenland is currently in storage.
-In 2015, the museum was visible for the first time in three years with the exhibition “ Haar Stad/Her City” about women in the Industrial City of Eindhoven.
+From 1954 till 1971, the museum was housed in the Waaggebouw on the Paradijslaan, and until 1982 in the former courthouse on Stratumseind.
+From 1983 till 2012 the museum was in the Steentjeskerk.
+De Kempenland collection is currently stored in a depot.
+In 2015, the collection could be seen for the first time in three years as part of the Haar Stad exhibition, about women in the industrial city of Eindhoven.

 One of the largest cultural attractions of Eindhoven

-Eindhoven Museum has expanded to become an impressive domain with interesting educational programs and recreational programs.
-Almost 60.000 visitors per year make Eindhoven Museum one of the largest cultural attractions of Eindhoven.
+Eindhoven Museum has grown into an imposing accommodation with an interesting educational and recreational program.
+With almost 60.000 visitors each year, the Eindhoven Museum is one of the largest cultural attractions of Eindhoven.

-The name of our organization is: Stichting Eindhoven Museum.
-In addition to Stichting Eindhoven Museum we have a separate Stichting Kempenland Eindhoven.
+Name of the foundation: Stichting Eindhoven Museum.
+Next to the Stichting Eindhoven Museum there also exists a separate Stichting Museum Kempenland Eindhoven.